 You can also vote for Backdoor Survival daily at Top Prepper Websites!

-Bargain Bin: Below you will find links to the items mentioned and related to today’s article.
+Below you will find the items mentioned and related to today’s article.

 Survive in Style: How to Live Comfortably through Disasters: This is Dan’s excellent book on setting yourself up for a sustainable survival lifestyle.
 The chapters are laid out so you can tackle one major task a month, for sixteen months.
 An interview with Dan is featured in Prepper Book Festival: Survive In Style The Prepper’s Guide to Living Comfortably During Disasters + Giveaway.